saveitforparts/Discovery-Drive-Scan/README.md

 The resulting heatmap is below, showing GOES-19 in the E orbital slot on the left and GOES-18 in the W orbital slot on the right.

+The raw_data and scan_settings files for this scan can be found in the example data folder.

 ![Example GOES scan](https://github.com/saveitforparts/Discovery-Drive-Scan/blob/main/images/GOES.png)

 **Notes**